Harishini45/travelManagementSystem/README.md

 Booking System: Facilitates the booking process for flights, hotels, tours, and other travel-related services.
 Users can search for available options, make reservations, and receive confirmation.

-Inventory Management: Enables administrators to maintain and update the inventory of flights, hotels, and tour packages in real-time.
+Inventory Management: Enables administrators to maintain and update the inventory of  hotels, and tour packages in real-time.

 Payment Processing: Integration with payment gateways for seamless and secure transaction processing, supporting various payment methods.